naturalis/geneious-plugin/README.md

 - **CRS Import**  Adds annotations retrieved from CRS to to existing nucleotide sequence documents.
 - **BOLD Import**  Adds annotations retrieved from BOLD to to existing nucleotide sequence documents.

-The AB1/Fasta Import operation and the Split Name operations share a substantial code base ([nl.naturalis.geneious.name](/importers/src/main/java/nl/naturalis/geneious/name)).
+The AB1/Fasta Import operation and the Split Name operations share a substantial code base in ([nl.naturalis.geneious.name](/importers/src/main/java/nl/naturalis/geneious/name)).
+Likewise the Sample Sheet, CRS and BOLD operation

 ## Developer Setup